lfaucheux/PyLUCCBA/README.md

 *This package offers a compilation of environmental and economic data to generate environment-related net present values of any biofuel project with impacts to the environment (GHG emissions or sequestrations).
 It is coded in Python (compatible with both versions: 2 and 3).
 Python is a cross platform and a comprehensive extensible and editable language with a large community of users.
 The structure of the package is simple with accessible input data to which it is possible to add or suppress one’s own trajectories (of prices, carbon stocks, etc).*

 *NB: In the following description we use the expression project's Net Present Value (NPV) multiple times.
 Note that this use is abusive since it actually refers to the environmental component of projects.
-For more details, see [Dupoux (In press)](https://github.com/lfaucheux/PyLUCCBA/raw/master/Dupoux_inpress.pdf)*
+For more details, see [Dupoux (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0921800918313971)*

 <hr>